bvbohnen/X3_Customizer/Documentation.md

     Requires: TShips.txt, WareLists.txt

       Adds life support as a built-in ware for select ship classes.
 This is a convenience transform which calls Add_Ship_Equipment.
+Warning: mission director scripts do not seem to have a way to check for built in wares, and typically use a special TP check to get around this.
+Other ship types with built-in life support will not be able to pick up passengers in some cases.

       * ship_types:
         - List of ship types to add life support to, eg. ['SG_SH_M2'].
 By default, this includes M6, M7, M2, M1, TL, TM.